geoarrow/geoarrow/format.md

 types every level can be nullable.
 For this specification, only the outer level is allowed to have nulls, and all other levels (including the inner level with the actual coordinate values) should not contain any nulls.
-Those fields can be marked explicitly as non-nullable, but this is not required.
+Those fields SHOULD be marked explicitly as non-nullable.

 In practice this means you can have a missing geometry, but not a geometry with a null part or null (co)ordinate (for example, a polygon with a null